Selected cases across payments, apps, roaming, internal AI agents, pricing, membership, promotions, DX, and personal products

 Roaming Reliability: Public-Integration Resync and Retry

-Redesigned the Ministry of Climate, Energy and Environment public roaming integration so member-card state does not drift long-term from the external system, moving card-state updates from payment responses to billing-arrears events.
+Redesigned the Ministry of Climate, Energy and Environment public roaming integration so member-card state does not drift long-term from the external system, moving card-state updates from payment responses to payment-arrears events.
 Added public API retry handling and a monthly full-resync scheduler so baseline data can recover after missed events or transient failures.

 Kotlin Spring Boot Spring Batch GCP Pub/Sub Scheduler